renataprs/Frontend-mini-projects/README.md

 This repository contains a summary of all my study projects and other information in relation to my evolution as a front-end developer.
 The learning journey never ends and collecting small victories is a great way to keep motivation strong.
 <br>
 <br>
 > *"It's always a good time to take your skills to the next level"*.
-This sentence is my philosophy and I want to improve my coding skills all the time.
+This quote is my philosophy and I want to improve my coding skills all the time.
 I believe that take mini-projects is a good way to consistently improve abilities and push yourself to the next level.
 That's why I love learning by doing.
 Besides that, **I love to share my knowledge with others, then I hope this repository can be useful and inspire someone to reach their next level too** 🤩.<br><br>

 ### Would you like to see my progress?